abugher/certificate-authority/README.md

 If no host key is present, one will be generated, and all dependent files will be regenerated.
 (The script may have a somewhat overzealous notion of "dependent" at the moment.)
 If CA material is missing, or there is no CA material, the CA material will be regenerated, and all dependent material will be regenerated, but other hosts will not be automatically regenerated.

+Currently, timestamps comparison is used to detect when a file needs to be regenerated.
+If it is older than material it depends on, that is assumed to mean it needs to be regenerated.
+There is special handling to prevent clobbering CA material after it is pulled from git, which does not preserve timestamps.
+This system needs improvement.
+It would be better to really check whether a certain key matches a certain certificate, etc, cryptographically.

 Run generate with no arguments to only generate CA material.

 revoke takes one short hostname, which must be the first shortname specified when the target certificate was generated.
 This certificate will be revoked, and the CRL will be updated.
 The CRL can then be pushed to the web via ansible.
 The location of the CRL is specified in the cert, so any client using it should have opportunity to discover it has been revoked.